Flag of France: The Tricolore

-The tricolour flag is derived from the cockade of France used during the French Revolution.
+Adopted after the French Revolution, the French tricolour flag evolved from revolutionary symbols like the blue and red cockade of France.
 These were circular rosette-like emblems attached to the hat.
 Camille Desmoulins asked his followers to wear green cockades on 12 July 1789.
 The Paris militia, formed on 13 July, adopted a blue and red cockade.
 Blue and red are the traditional colours of Paris, and they are used on the city's coat of arms.
-Cockades with various colour schemes were used during the storming of the Bastille on 14 July.
-The blue and red cockade was presented to King Louis XVI at the Hôtel de Ville on 17 July.
-Lafayette argued for the addition of a white stripe to "nationalise" the design.
+The addition of white has been attributed to Lafayette, Mayor Jean Sylvain Bailly, and even Louis XVI himself.
+This episode is supposed to have taken place on July 17, 1789, on the occasion of the king's visit to the Paris city hall.
+However, it is proven that the tricolor cockade began to be worn, by order of the city, from the 13th or 14 July.
+In any case, Louis XVI actually went to the Paris city hall where he received the tricolor cockade.
 On 27 July, a tricolour cockade was adopted as part of the uniform of the National Guard, the national police force that succeeded the militia.

 A drapeau tricolore with vertical red, white and blue stripes was approved by the Constituent Assembly on 24 October 1790.
 Simplified designs were used to illustrate how the revolution had broken with the past.
 The order was reversed to blue-white-red, the current design, by a resolution passed on 15 February 1794.